Carpal Tunnel Syndrome Market is expected to Grow at CAGR of 3.65% through 2031

 around the carpal tunnel.
 In addition, physical therapy, which includes

-effective in mild cases of CTS.
+exercises to strengthen the wrist and improve mobility, is effective in mild cases of CTS.
 Integrative therapies, such as acupuncture and

-non-invasive approaches or wish to complement their primary treatment regimen.
+chiropractic care, offer alternatives for patients who prefer noninvasive approaches or wish to complement their primary treatment regimen.

 The increasing